margaretmf/margaretmf.github.io/keycreativewriting.md

 ---------------------------------------------------------------------------------------------------------------------

 ## Love's Debut, Love's Marriage ##
-She's gentle,
-She's humble,
-She's light-hearted, and smiling.

-She's musical,
-She's forgiving,
-She's dancing, and modest.

-She's inclusive,
-She's articulate,
-She's thoughtful, and wise.

-She's all-embracing,
-She's resilient,
-She's grateful, and at home.

-She's merciful,
-She's modest,
-She's open-mind, and mindful.

-She's a searcher for humanity in the darkest areas of the world.
-She's a lover of Jesus and Mary Baker Eddy.
-She knows that Love has the throne and that Love is Life's true crown and glory.
-She uses Truth's double-edged sword to end human strife.

-He's thankful,
-He's gracious,
-He's joyful, and kind.

-He's trustworthy,
-He's satisfied,
-He's helpful, and strong.

-He's embracive,
-He's courageous,
-He's free, and aware.

-He's adventurous,
-He's ordered,
-He's hard-working, and secure.

-He's a lover of mankind, and inclusive of all.
-With a passion for Church, He's a seeker of Truth in all aspects of Life.
-He knows that Divine Mind is in control and that reflecting Principle is the Way.
-He's self-complete and wedded to the author of the univese.
+She's gentle, <br>
+She's humble, <br>
+She's light-hearted, and smiling. <br>

+She's musical, <br>
+She's forgiving, <br>
+She's dancing, and modest. <br>

+She's inclusive, <br>
+She's articulate, <br>
+She's thoughtful, and wise. <br>

+She's all-embracing, <br>
+She's resilient, <br>
+She's grateful, and at home. <br>

+She's merciful, <br>
+She's modest, <br>
+She's open-mind, and mindful. <br>

+She's a searcher for humanity in the darkest areas of the world. <br>
+She's a lover of Jesus and Mary Baker Eddy. <br>
+She knows that Love has the throne and that Love is Life's true crown and glory. <br>
+She uses Truth's double-edged sword to end human strife. <br>

+He's thankful, <br>
+He's gracious, <br>
+He's joyful, and kind. <br>

+He's trustworthy, <br>
+He's satisfied, <br>
+He's helpful, and strong. <br>

+He's embracive, <br>
+He's courageous, <br>
+He's free, and aware. <br>

+He's adventurous, <br>
+He's ordered, <br>
+He's hard-working, and secure. <br>

+He's a lover of mankind, and inclusive of all. <br>
+With a passion for Church, He's a seeker of Truth in all aspects of Life. <br>
+He knows that Divine Mind is in control and that reflecting Principle is the Way. <br>
+He's self-complete and wedded to the author of the univese. <br>

 <br>

 ## Married to the Earth ##
-Married to the Earth, I am.
+Married to the Earth, I am. <br>

-What I love is this green and blue and brown earth that supplies all our needs, with the rivers and the sea, and the grass and the dirt.
+What I love is this green and blue and brown earth  <br>
+that supplies all our needs, <br>
+with the rivers and the sea, <br>
+and the grass and the dirt. <br>

-It circles, round and round and round the earth goes, with all these wondrous people.
+It circles, round and round and round the earth goes, <br>
+with all these wondrous people. <br>

-Married to the earth, I am.
+Married to the earth, I am. <br>

-This place for adventure and beauty with wonders to see is what I love.
+This place for adventure and beauty <br>
+with wonders to see is what I love. <br>

-A union with all the people
+A union with all the people <br>
-and a love for the wonder in everyone's eyes is what I seek.
+and a love for the wonder in everyone's eyes is what I seek. <br>

 <br>